• Skip to primary navigation

 Ingredients & Substitution Suggestions

-These healthy chocolate rice crispy treats are made with just 8 ingredients that you may already have in your pantry!
+These chocolate rice crispy treats are made with just 8 ingredients that you may already have in your pantry!

 • Almond butter adds a creamy mouthfeel.
 Feel free to use any nut or seed butter you like, such as hazelnut butter or peanut butter.
 (I'm itching to try these with tahini!)